Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

-\textbf{5) Domains with the capacity density condition.} We consider domains $\Omega$ such that
+\textbf{5) Domains with the capacity density condition.} We consider domains $\Omega$ satisfying

 where $\mathrm{Cap}(K,U)$ denotes the $L_2$-capacity of $K$ relative to $U$ (for the definition, see \eqref{230324942}).
-Condition \eqref{2302101253} has been studied in the literature, including \cite{aikawa2002, AA, KilKos1994, kinnunen2021, lewis}.
-Notably, the volume density condition \eqref{230212413} is a sufficient condition for \eqref{2302101253}.
-As corollaries, considering the equation
+Condition \eqref{2302101253} has been studied extensively in the literature, including \cite{aikawa2002, AA, KilKos1994, kinnunen2021, lewis}.
+In particular, the volume density condition \eqref{230212413} is a sufficient condition for \eqref{2302101253}.
+As an application, we consider the equation